 He added the order represents the most significant attempt in state history to limit oil and gas pollution and the nation’s first comprehensive ozone program focused on the oil and gas industry.

 The details are laid out in a letter Polis sent the Colorado Oil and Gas Conservation Commission and the Colorado Department of Public Health and Environment.
-It orders regulators to work together on new rules to force producers to reduce nitrogen oxide emissions by 30 percent in 2025 and 50 percent in 2050.
+It orders regulators to work together on new rules to force producers to reduce nitrogen oxide emissions 30 percent by 2025 and 50 percent by 2030.
 Those reductions will be measured against 2017 emissions levels.

 The announcement comes as the Front Range continues to struggle to meet federal air quality standards for ground-level ozone.
 After decades of missing deadlines to come into compliance, the U.S. Environmental Protection Agency reclassified the nine-county region as a “severe” ozone violator last year.